Texas Compassionate Use Program

 Compassionate Use Program Qualifying Conditions

-Under the Compassionate Use Program, patients are eligible to receive a medical cannabis prescription for the following conditions:
+Patients are eligible to receive a medical cannabis prescription for the following conditions:

 - Post-traumatic stress disorder (PTSD)